 - Planning application

-- A planning application has been submitting for 19 units.
+- A planning application has been submitted.
 For further information please contact the office.